 Gearing (Gain Ratio) for Single Speed

-The Owl was originally available only as a single-speed, and was the first version we tested (blue bike here) and gave an “Exceptional” rating.
-Cleary later released a 3-speed version of the Owl that we just recently got our hands and have given it a “Recommended” rating.
+The Cleary Owl was originally available only as a single-speed, and was the first version we tested (the blue bike seen throughout this review).
+We gave it an “Exceptional” rating.
+Cleary Bikes later released a 3-speed version of the Owl that we tested about a year later and gave a “Recommended” rating.

 The Sturmey Archer internal hub on the geared Owl is slightly different than other internally-geared 20″ bikes we’ve tested.
 To change the gears on the Owl’s internal hub, it is recommended that the rider stop pedaling and begin to coast before engaging the shifter.
 Technically the gears on the Owl can be changed while pedaling, it’s just easier (and officially recommended) to shift while coasting.